Glory-Godwin/Glory-Godwin/README.md

-Hi,I'm Glory Godwin
+Hi,I'm Glory Godwin,

-I'm passionate about the tech industry
+ I'm passionate about the tech industry,
-Currently diving deep into data science and analysis I'm excited to learn,grow,and collaborate on projects that challenge me and expand my skills
+ Currently diving deep into data science and analysis.
+I'm excited to learn,grow,and collaborate on projects that challenge me and expand my skills